luyaojie/awesome-nlp-resource/README.md

   - [FrameNet](http://framenet.icsi.berkeley.edu) A lexicon based on frame semantics.
   - [WordNet](http://wordnet.princeton.edu) A lexicon that describes semantic relationships (such as synonymy and hyperonymy) between individual words.
   - [PropBank](http://en.wikipedia.org/wiki/PropBank) A corpus of one million words of English text, annotated with argument role labels for verbs; and a lexicon defining those argument roles on a per-verb basis.
+  - [NomBank](https://nlp.cs.nyu.edu/meyers/NomBank.html)  A dataset marks the sets of arguments that cooccur with nouns in the PropBank Corpus (the Wall Street Journal Corpus of the Penn Treebank), just as PropBank records such information for verbs.
   - [SemLink](https://verbs.colorado.edu/semlink) A project whose aim is to link together different lexical resources via set of mappings.
 (VerbNet, PropBank, FrameNet, WordNet)
-  - [NomBank](https://nlp.cs.nyu.edu/meyers/NomBank.html)  A dataset marks the sets of arguments that cooccur with nouns in the PropBank Corpus (the Wall Street Journal Corpus of the Penn Treebank), just as PropBank records such information for verbs.
+  - [Framester](https://lipn.univ-paris13.fr/framester/) Framester is a hub between FrameNet, WordNet, VerbNet, BabelNet, DBpedia, Yago, DOLCE-Zero, as well as other resources.
+Framester does not simply creates a strongly connected knowledge graph, but also applies a rigorous formal treatment for Fillmore's frame semantics, enabling full-fledged OWL querying and reasoning on the created joint frame-based knowledge graph.

 <span id='parsing'>Parsing</span>
 ----